QuantumChemistryGroup/uniconf-bin/README.md

 ## Running the code
 ### Preparation of input files
 There are two ways to generate the Uniconf programs input files:
 1) Manual preparation with your editor of choice.
 Please, see folder ```INPXYZ.zip``` for examples.
-In the examples, feel free to modify MK, ITER1 & ITER2 values for quick testing.
+In the examples, feel free to modify MK, ITER1 & ITER2 values for quick testing of the Uniconf.
 2) Running the Python 3 scripts on the ORCA, Priroda output files with charges.
    ..
 4)